What is GLYXAMBI?

 - Inflammation of the pancreas (pancreatitis), which may be severe and lead to death.
 Before you

-start taking GLYXAMBI, tell your doctor if you have ever had pancreatitis, gallstones, a history of alcoholism, or
+start taking GLYXAMBI, tell your healthcare provider if you have ever had pancreatitis, gallstones, a history of alcoholism, or

-high triglyceride levels.Stop taking GLYXAMBI and call your doctor right away if
+high triglyceride levels.Stop taking GLYXAMBI and call your healthcare provider right away if

 you have pain in your stomach area (abdomen) that is severe and will not go away.
 The pain may be felt going from